openearth/aeolis-python/docs/developer/quickstart.rst

    AeoLiS collaborative development workflow.

+.. _test set up:

 Set up
 -------

-AeoLiS is developed in Python 3.10.x and tested for versions 3.8, 3.9, and 3.11.
-It is recommended to use a virtual environment to install the required dependencies.
+AeoLiS is developed in Python 3.10.x and tested for versions 3.9, and 3.11.
+It is recommended to use a virtual environment to install the dependencies.

 .. code-block:: bash